sandbox-science/AstraKernel/README.md

 [![GitHub release (including pre-releases)](https://img.shields.io/github/v/release/sandbox-science/AstraKernel?include_prereleases)](https://github.com/sandbox-science/AstraKernel/releases)

-AstraKernel is a minimal experimental kernel written in modern C and ARM assembly, designed to run on **QEMU's VersatileAB (Cortex-A8)** platform.
+AstraKernel is a minimal experimental kernel written in modern C and ARM assembly, designed to run on **QEMU’s Versatile AB/PB board with a Cortex‑A8 CPU override (-cpu cortex-a8)**.
+This setup keeps the simple Versatile peripheral map while enabling **ARMv7‑A** features for experimentation.
 The purpose is educational, showing the fundamental steps of bringing up a bare-metal system, from low-level bootstrapping to higher-level interactive features to explore kernel development concepts.

 ```bash
 ========================================